 Pocket would work well if you are already using it for articles, but the cost is pretty high for recipe management.

 Pepperplate is a free recipe management app meant to rival Paprika.
 It hasn’t had an update since 2015, and it shows.
 The app crashes often, and the user experience was frustrating.
 It’s best to avoid it.
-There are better options out there.
+There are better options for online recipe organizers out there.

 RecipeSage is a donation-based app that has been around since 2017.
 It is very easy to use.
 While adding recipes via a URL is still in the Beta testing phase, it worked without issue.
 It can batch import recipes from Pepperplate, although I didn’t try that function since Pepperplate has never worked.
 Images don’t pull from recipes but if you make a donation, they will